metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 decoder via XS code.
 OpenCV/WeChat library uses CNN to do this with pre-trained models.

-This module has been tested with OpenCV v4.5.5 and Perl v5.32 on Linux.
+This module has been tested by myself with OpenCV v4.5.5 and Perl v5.32 on Linux.
+But check the CPANtesters matrix on the left for all the tests done on this module.

 The library is relatively successful even for rotated codes.
 It remains to be tested on the minimum size ofthe code images (60px in my case).